ANPULI/Anime4K-ML/README.md

 1. Open [this page](https://anpuli.github.io/Anime4K-ML/web/index-demo.html "demo") to see the live demo.
 Allow serveral seconds for loading the videos.
 2. Jump to [this section](#vertical_traffic_light-quick-start-video-upscaling) to upscale your own videos.
 3. Refer to [this section](#vertical_traffic_light-quick-start-traning-and-testing) to train your own model.
+4. [This section] contains the jupyter notebooks this project used on Google Colab.

 ## Table of Contents